-The Northwest Territories have a few different herds of bison, with over one hundred in Nahanni, and a smaller group of bison in Mackenzie.
+The Northwest Territories have a few different herds of bison, with over one hundred in Nahanni and a smaller bison group in Mackenzie.

-The Yukon Territory has a herd of over twelve hundred animals, and these can be found around Aishihik Lake.
+The Yukon Territory has a herd of over twelve hundred animals, which can be found around Aishihik Lake.

 Wood Buffalo National Park, now the largest in Canada, had a population of just two hundred, but by the mid-1920s, the number had risen to almost fifteen hundred.
 The increase in numbers was wiped out between 1925 and 1927 when seven thousand plains bison were moved into the park from Buffalo National Park.

-A smaller group of plains bison were also established in Banff National Park in 1898.
+A smaller group of plains bison was also established in Banff National Park in 1898.
 They were kept here as a paddock display herd.
-Although no longer there, a new wild population were bought to Banff in 2017.
+Although no longer there, a new wild population was bought to Banff in 2017.

 How Many Bison are in the United States?

-The population of bison in the United States has increased dramatically from the late 1800s.
-Although wild bison are still not even a fraction of the level they were in that time, there are approximately five hundred thousand currently in the country.
+The population of bison in the United States has increased dramatically since the late 1800s.
+Although wild bison are still not even a fraction of the level they were at that time, approximately five hundred thousand are currently in the country.

 There are approximately one hundred and eighty-four thousand bison in the US living on farms and private ranches, with 1,775 ranches and farms currently raising them.

-In Canada, approximately 120,000 bison are living in ranches and farms.
+In Canada, approximately 120,000 bison live on ranches and farms.

-There is another 10,000 bison in US federal herds and approximately 9,000 in state and other public herds.
+There are another 10,000 bison in US federal herds and approximately 9,000 in state and other public herds.
 Along with this population, another 20,000 bison are estimated to be on tribal lands.

-Most of the current bison can be found in farms and private ranches, with only the following numbers left in the wild.
+Most of the current bison can be found on farms and private ranches, with only the following numbers left in the wild.

 For information on why the bison almost became extinct, I have written this article.